catid/tabby/ECDHE.md

 prevents leaking the information through an execution time or cache access time side-channel [4].

-However Tabby is still vulnerable to SPA attacks, since Snowshoe does not have protection against SPA attacks in constructing its mask for table lookup.
+However Tabby is still vulnerable to power analysis (PA) attacks, since Snowshoe does not have protection against SPA attacks in constructing its mask for table lookups.

 Client sends to server: